Shared Leave Program

 Processing unused shared leave hours

 In accordance with state law, donated hours will rarely be returned.
 In those rare cases, unused hours must be returned at their original value to the donor(s).
-HR calculates any hours to be returned to the donating employee and notifies the department’s timekeeper.
-The timekeeper makes the appropriate adjustments to the employee’s work/leave records and payroll.
+Hours to be returned are calculated and balances are updated in Workday to reflect the return.

 An employee is considered an “approved” emergency worker when all of the following apply: